metal3d/idok/README.md

 There are other options that may be usefull:

 * -target: kodi instance ip or hostname
+* -targetport : Kodi jsonrpc port to connect, default is 80
 * -login : xbmc or kodi login configured on web interface settings
 * -password : xbmc or kodi password configured on web interface settings
-* -ssh : If set, idok will dig ssh tunnel to stream content
+* -ssh : If set, idok will dig ssh tunnel to stream content.
+Not used for youtube url or scheme url
 * -sshuser : if you don't user "pi" user
 * -sshpass : if you changed standard password of "pi" user
 * -sshport : if you changed standard ssh port or to use other ssh server (default is 22)
 * -port : local port for media stream if you don't use ssh tunneling, default is 8080
+* -stdin: Read media from stdin and stream this to Kodi.

 TODO
 ====